Sharp Bounds on Eigenvalues via Spectral Embedding Based on Signless Laplacians: Mixing Time Bound

 \section{Mixing Time Bound}

 We are concerned in this section with mixing time bounds, which are based on the bounds on vertex spectral measures in \Cref{mix_spec_prep}.
 As a preparation, we introduce the following graph parameter. \begin{definition} Let $G$ be a finite and weighted graph.
-We call
+We define

-the \deef{energy efficiency} of $G$ and denote it as $\kg$. \end{definition} For bipartite graphs, it is easy to see that their energy efficiency must be $0$.
-For non-bipartite graphs, we bound their energy efficiency in the following lemma. \begin{lemma} Let $G$ be a connected and weighted graph, with weight at least\/ $1$ for each edge. \begin{enumerate}[\upshape(1)] \item Assume that $f$ is a function on $V(G)$ and $\cp=z_0z_1\cdots z_{\abs{\cp}}$ is an edge-simple path.
+\end{definition} For a bipartite graph $G$, it is easy to see that $\kg=0$.
+For non-bipartite graphs, we have the following lemma. \begin{lemma} Let $G$ be a connected and weighted graph, with weight at least\/ $1$ for each edge. \begin{enumerate}[\upshape(1)] \item Assume that $f$ is a function on $V$ and $\cp=z_0z_1\cdots z_{\abs{\cp}}$ is an edge-simple path.
 Then

 \item If $G$ is also non-bipartite, finite, and simple, then $\kg\geqslant \frac{1}{\D(G)+1}$. \end{enumerate} \end{lemma} \begin{proof} a) Note that

 By the Cauchy--Schwarz inequality, we have

 The first assertion is proved.